What is Collaborative Sketching?

 Workshops, seminars, or conferences

 A large seminar room or hall with audio and visual system.
 This can be done in a large group setting with over 80 participants.
 The same rules apply, ensure everyone has sufficient space to sketch.
 A tip is to prepare and distribute the materials in advance so everyone can jump right into it.
-A shortened version of the C-sketch can also be done online in order to retain attention of large groups.
+A shortened version of the Collaborative sketching can also be done online in order to retain attention of large groups.

 How does it work?